 When it comes to the nutrients present in a smoothie versus a whole fruit, there aren’t going to be any significant differences.

 But, when it comes to satiety, there are going to be some differences.
 In one study, they found that participants were more full after eating a fruit salad (as opposed to a smoothie), but this didn’t seem to affect how many calories the participants consumed.

 Another study comparing whole apples to applesauce or apple juice found similar results.
 The whole apples were more satiating than the applesauce and apple juice.

-Overall, while nutritionally they are very similar, you will likely feel more full and satisfied after eating a whole fruit versus a smoothie.
-But, everyone is different, so if you feel more full after eating a smoothie compared to a piece of fruit, choose the smoothie!
+The short answer is, while nutritionally they are very similar, the best option to feel full and satisfied is eating a whole fruit versus a smoothie.
+But, everyone is different, so if you feel more full after eating a blended smoothie compared to a piece of fruit, choose the smoothie!